Ghost Towns in Delaware That You Can Visit

 There are several things to do in the area surrounding Zwaanendael.
 The Zwaanendael Park, for example, is a great place to see the colorful gardens that were once common in this area.
 The park is also the home of a museum and gardens dating back to the 1700s.
 You can visit the park during the summer or fall to learn more about the area's history and heritage.

 When the Dutch settlers first arrived in Delaware, they had a tough time settling.
-The settlement became a ghost town, but they managed to make a successful bargain.
+The settlement became a ghost town, but they managed to bargain successfully.
 In 1629, the Dutch made a deal with the natives to establish a colony stretching from Cape Henlopen to the Delaware River.
 They settled there and named it Swanendael, which means Valley of Swans.
 However, the settlement was a disaster, and the settlers were killed due to a cultural mismatch between the Dutch and Native people.

 Owens Station